-Click here to access our ‘SECRETS OF LIFE’ Directory.
-It has just some of the fascinating breakthroughs that have happened as a result of the study of plants and animals.
+Click here to access our ‘SECRETS OF LIFE’ biomimicry and discoveries directory.
+It features just some of the fascinating breakthroughs that been made possible as a result of the study of plants and animals.

 There are so many benefits we enjoy from the natural world, but do you realise just how many inventions have come about as the result of studying plants and animals?

-We have created some lesson plans about Biomimicry
+We have created a range of Biomimicry lesson plans

 (how nature inspires medicine and inventions)

 - Two-thirds of all approved anti-cancer drugs are directly or indirectly derived from plants.